 salt, to taste

-MIX in salt and spices, and then add peas.
-Add youghurt and stir well for another minute or two, allowing to simmer for a few minutes.
+Mix in salt and spices, and then add peas.
+Add yogurt and stir well for another minute or two, allowing to simmer for a few minutes.

 - Part 5: Cooking Curry for Beginners

 - Part 6: Quick Cooking Tips for Indian Food

 - BONUS 1: How NOT to Cook Indian Food